Arshath-AD/anime-review/README.md

 # Ore-Wa Nova - Anime Explorer

-*Also if you run this in browser note this as i didnt completely finished AOT's review page alone will work you can click it and see review page if this website*
+*Also if you run this in browser note this, as i didnt completely finish the Project.
+Attack on titan's review page alone will work, you can click it and see the review page*

 Welcome to **Ore-Wa Nova**, an anime exploration and review website.
 This project is a showcase of a dynamic and interactive front-end experience built purely with HTML, CSS, and vanilla JavaScript, without the use of external frameworks.